- “I am doing what I can so long as I have a breath to correct a grossly unjust situation.”

 The next night, Nikki was at the home of her maternal grandparents where she was supposed to stay.
 Despite being in a bitter battle with Mr. Roberson over custody of Nikki, her grandparents called Mr. Roberson and insisted he drive out to the country and pick the child up, which he did.

-At home, Mr. Roberson put Nikki into bed — a mattress and box springs propped up on cinder blocks.
+At home, Mr. Roberson put Nikki into bed — a mattress and box spring propped up on cinder blocks.
 In the early morning, he awoke when Nikki cried out.
-He found her on the floor at the foot of the bed, stayed up, and talked to her until they both fell back to sleep.
+He found her on the floor at the foot of the bed.
+After putting her back into the bed he stayed up and talked to her until they both fell back to sleep.

 Later that morning, when the alarm went off, Robert discovered that Nikki was unconscious and her lips were blue.
 He grabbed her face, not knowing how to revive her, and tried to wake her.
 When she didn’t respond, he brought Nikki to the emergency room where her heart was resuscitated and she was intubated.
 But by then, she had likely already experienced brain death, which occurs after 10-12 minutes of oxygen-deprivation.